apache/flink-web/contribute-code.md

 ### Pull requests and commit message
 {:.no_toc}

 - **Single change per PR**.
 Please do not combine various unrelated changes in a single pull request.
-Rather, open multiple individual pull requests where each PR refers to a JIRA issue.
+Rather, open multiple individual pull requests where each PR refers to a Jira issue.
 This ensures that pull requests are *topic related*, can be merged more easily, and typically result in topic-specific merge conflicts only.

 - **No WIP pull requests**.
 We consider pull requests as requests to merge the referenced code *as is* into the current *stable* master branch.
 Therefore, a pull request should not be "work in progress".
 Open a pull request if you are confident that it can be merged into the current master branch without problems.
 If you rather want comments on your code, post a link to your working branch.

 - **Commit message**.
-A pull request must relate to a JIRA issue; create an issue if none exists for the change you want to make.
+A pull request must relate to a Jira issue; create an issue if none exists for the change you want to make.
 The latest commit message should reference that issue.
 An example commit message would be *[FLINK-633] Fix NullPointerException for empty UDF parameters*.
 That way, the pull request automatically gives a description of what it does, for example, what bug does it fix in what way.

 - **Append review commits**.
 When you get comments on the pull request asking for changes, append commits for these changes. *Do not rebase and squash them.* It allows people to review the cleanup work independently.
 Otherwise reviewers have to go through the entire set of diffs again.